 Today, through the use of inter-community sporting activities such as football tournaments, the two communities live in harmony and engage each other through grassroots conflict resolution mechanisms.
 Yaya is the District Youth Chairperson in Kombo South.
 It is his belief that youth engagement and leadership is the key to peaceful coexisting, realising socio-economic development and ensuring inclusion of all in development efforts.
 His leadership skills enhanced through the community dialogues are proving helpful in his strides to encourage more young people in his community to join discussions and contribute towards leadership and decision making.

-“Today, youth in my community who were never interested in conversations around leadership and politics are engaging themselves in discussions about how to participate in decision making at community levels.” – Yaya Sowe
+“Today, youths in my community who were never interested in conversations around leadership and politics are engaging themselves in discussions about how to participate in decision making at community levels.” – Yaya Sowe

 UNFPA continues to invest in empowering young people in The Gambia like Yaya to enable them to become drivers of change, lead responsible and dignified lives and access opportunities to help them reach their maximum potential.